 We were searching for a feeling that there was a caring for all parties and the facilitator was not just a business.
 From the very first conversation with LifeLong, we were impressed with the fact that they showed care and support for all parties in the adoption process.
 They build relationships with their birthmothers and ensure they stay healthy emotionally and physically.
-Ultimately, the true test is that we very quickly felt comfortable speaking with the staff, sharing our concerns, and sharing in the joys as we prepared, were matched, and after the birth of our daughter.
+Ultimately, the true test is that we very quickly felt comfortable speaking with the staff, sharing our concerns, and sharing in the joys as we prepared, were chosen, and after the birth of our daughter.

 What were some of the biggest challenges of the adoption process?